 This ubiquitous temple blueprint is at the foundation of all of God's purposes and plans.
-This is clearly God's way of doing things.
+This pattern is, clearly, God's way of doing things.

-Just a snip it from the below video teaching includes how the wilderness temple consisted of four layers of skins.
-The speaker relates this to a C-Section where a surgeon must cut through four layers of skin to gain access to the baby within the womb which also images a sort of holy of holies.
+A snip-it from the below video teaching includes how the wilderness temple consisted of four layers of skins.
+The speaker relates this to a C-Section.
+He describes how a surgeon must cut through four layers of skin to gain access to the baby within the womb, which also images a type of "Holy of Holies."

 It's About Intimacy

 We discussed earlier how female presentations in the Bible depict relational things.
-This is also strongly related to the concept of intimacy.
+This idea is also strongly related to the concept of intimacy.
 Intimacy and connection are what God seeks to develop in and with us.
-This intimacy is hinted at once again in the first few chapters of Genesis in a marriage between heaven and earth.
+Intimacy is hinted at, once again, in the first few chapters of Genesis, depicting a marriage between heaven and earth.

 — Genesis 2:1

-The Hebrew word for "finished" "kalah" (a female word) in the above verse is spelled the same as the word for "bride".
+The Hebrew word for "finished," "kalah" (a female term), in the above verse, is spelled the same as the word for "bride."
 God's completed work is expressed in marital terms.
-The marriage of heaven and earth form a complete image of the order, power, intelligence, and beauty of their creator and this expression functioned through both divine and human imaging hosts (His children).
+The marriage of heaven and earth form a complete image of the order, power, intelligence, and beauty of their creator.
+This expression functioned through both divine and human imaging hosts (His children).

-God's image is consistently projected through the concepts of male and female unity and the fruit that is produced by this union.
+God's image is consistently projected through the concepts of male and female unity and the fruit produced by this union.
 In the creation narrative, it is in Eden that heaven and earth unite.
-And as discussed in part two it was where they were divorced.
+And as discussed in part two, it was where they were divorced.

-Eden means "paradise".
-A conversation at the cross between Jesus and one of the criminals hanging next to Him reveals a reconnect with the earth and eternal heavenly things, with the mention of paradise.
+Eden means "paradise."
+A conversation at the cross between Jesus and one of the criminals hanging next to Him reveals a reconnect with earthly and eternal heavenly things, with the mention of paradise.